-The inspection included a visual inspection of the anatomy suite including the areas where staff receive and store bodies, the establishment mortuary, the embalming area, the storage areas for prosections and other relevant material, and the areas where anatomical examination, dissection, and surgical skills training are undertaken.
+The inspection included a visual inspection of the anatomy suite.
+This included a review of the area where funeral staff deliver and collect bodies, the body storage and embalming area, the dissection room where anatomical examination and dissection is undertaken, storage areas for prosections and other relevant material, the preparation room where slides for histological training are stored, and the class room where neurological tissue is stored and training undertaken.